Community Transit: Administration

-Community Transit is administered by a nine-member board, composed of two members of the Snohomish County Council, two elected officials from PTBA cities with populations of 30,000 or more, three elected officials from cities with between 10,000 and 30,000, and two elected officials from cities with less than 10,000, that meets monthly at their headquarters in Everett.
+Community Transit is administered by a nine-member board of directors, composed of two members of the Snohomish County Council, two elected officials from PTBA cities with populations of 30,000 or more, three elected officials from cities with between 10,000 and 30,000, and two elected officials from cities with less than 10,000, that meets monthly at their headquarters in Everett.
 The board is led by a non-voting chief executive officer, a position held by Ric Ilgenfritz since January 2021.
 CT adopted an operating budget of $248.6 million for 2025; 75 percent of revenue is provided by a 0.9 percent sales tax within the PTBA, the maximum authorized for transit agencies under state law, while a combination of fares and federal funding comprise the remainder.
-The agency employs 1,903.5 full-time equivalent persons, divided into eight departments.
+The agency has 1,903.5 full-time equivalent positions, divided into eight departments.

 CT is headquartered at their Cascade Administration Building at 2312 W Casino Road in the Paine Field industrial area of South Everett, located south of the Boeing Everett Factory.
 The two-story facility opened in 2022 at a renovated industrial building.
 The 87065 sqft Merrill Creek operations building opened in 1997 and is the primary bus base for the agency's fleet of buses and vans.

 Services

 Community Transit operates fixed bus routes throughout a 1308 sqmi public transportation benefit area (PTBA) within portions of Snohomish County.
 Its services cover 78.5 percent of the PTBA's 663,000 people and 76 percent of its 254,000 jobs.
 The agency's 33 bus routes serve 1,664 bus stops, of which 259 have a bus shelter—the rest consist of a standalone sign or a sign with a bench.
 The bus routes are divided into three types of service, numbered according to destination: frequent bus rapid transit on the unnumbered Swift, local routes in the 100s for southern Snohomish County and 200s for northern and eastern Snohomish County, and 900s for most express routes.
-CT and their subcontractor First Transit also operate all-day, all-week Sound Transit Express service to Seattle and Bellevue on six routes numbered in the 500s.
+CT is also contracted to provide all-day and peak-only Sound Transit Express service within Snohomish County that extends to Seattle and Bellevue.
 Typically, service changes occur in March and September, in response to ridership and requests from the community.

 The bus shelters and parking garage at Mountlake Terrace station, served by several local routes and commuter routes on nearby Interstate 5.

 Buses serve 22 park and rides and transit centers located throughout Snohomish County with a combined capacity of 7,457 vehicles and 175 vehicles.
 The largest facilities, primarily located in southwest Snohomish County, include weatherproof bicycle lockers in addition to automobile parking.
 The majority of park and rides are owned by the Washington State Department of Transportation and maintained by Community Transit and other service providers.
 Until 2024, these park and ride lots were primarily used by peak-only commuter bus routes to Boeing in Everett, Downtown Seattle, and Northgate station.